revbayes/revbayes.github.io/tutorials/intro/index.md

 --------------------------------
 {:.subsection}

 provides functions for common statistical distributions.
-We’ll demonstrate by generating random exponential numbers as we did in lecture.
+We'll demonstrate by generating random exponential numbers as we did in lecture.
 Recall that we can transform a random variable $u$ sampled from a Uniform(0,1) distribution into an exponential distribution with rate